 Once approved, applications receiving either an expedited or full-committee review must maintain their approval status through data collection and analysis, on a yearly basis.
 For research projects lasting one year or less, this is not an issue since the research will be completed before the approval status expires.
 However, for those projects that will continue beyond a year, it is necessary to submit a Continuing Review Report so as to keep the approval status current.

 Two months prior to expiration, a Continuing Review Report must be submitted to the Research and Strategic Partnerships.
-This form is available here, and hard-copies are available in RSP as well.
+This form is available here.
 A copy of the current consent form being used must be submitted along with the report, even if it is already on file with the HSRRC.